davidclin/vim/README.md

   \_/ \_/ \_/
 </pre>

-This repo contains useful VIM settings and Plugins.
+This repo contains useful VIM settings and Plugins I use in my .vimrc file.

 Summary
 - Relative numbering